 - i.
 Same comments as NCDOT - 4.
 West Boulevard is expected to be relocated on the east side of I-485 in order to support future airport expansion.
 CDOT requests a note be added to the plan that identifies that a) construction coordination will be necessary with the planned relocation and b) the proposed mitigations at Steele Creek West Boulevard and Byrum will be transferred to the proposed new intersection at the western terminus of the West Blvd realignment project to be funded by the petitioner in the event that the relocation occurs prior to the development mitigations. - 5.
-CDOT expects to have additional comments regarding supplemental language for ensuring an adequate local street network beyond the standard requirements of the Subdivision Ordinance. - 6.
+The proposed Boulevard A (Linear Park) cross-section does not match USDG recommended crosssections.
+Boulevard A should have a 17-foot wide median. - 6.
+The "Green Street" cross-section shows a 10-foot wide multi-use path on only 1 side of the street.
+The multi-use path width is not adequate for two way bike traffic and pedestrians and should be at least 12' wide. - 7.
+CDOT expects to have additional comments regarding supplemental language for ensuring an adequate local street network beyond the standard requirements of the Subdivision Ordinance. - 8.
 Transportation network information in Residential District is less defined than other districts in this submittal.
-What is proposed for new and existing facilities - 7.
+What is proposed for new and existing facilities - 9.
 CDOT is concerned about the optional provisions that erode the potential of the development to succeed as a multi-modal place.
-In particular, CDOT is concerned about allowing parking between the streets and the buildings, not recessing doors onto sidewalks. - 8.
+In particular, CDOT is concerned about allowing parking between the streets and the buildings, not recessing doors onto sidewalks. - 10.
 CDOT understands that the Planning Department is offering specific recommendations that will help ensure an adequate street network will be created beyond what might be the minimum required by the Subdivision Ordinance.
-CDOT supports this any changes made to the plan that will help achieve the preferred block spacing for Activity Centers. - 9.
+CDOT supports this any changes made to the plan that will help achieve the preferred block spacing for Activity Centers. - 11.
 We recommend elimination of the language that describes which local street sections will be used.
 This should be addressed through application of the Subdivision requirements.